bbdaniels/writing-test/README.md

 ## List of the parts of the writing text

-The test are composed of two parts.
-One part where the test taker shows their ability to review and provide feedback on text and one part where the test taker writes a short technical article based on material sent to them.
+The test is composed of two parts.
+One part where the test taker shows their ability to review and provide feedback on technical text and one part where the test taker writes a short technical article based on material sent to them.

 ### 1. - Reviewing existing documentation and providing feedback
 The test taker will be asked to look at the help files in *ietoolkit*.
 The exercise will then be to find some part of the documentation that can be improved and express why there is room for improvement.